Tricked-dev/tricked.dev/src/pages/blog/ungoogled-chromium.md

 heroImage: "/assets/3902989780_A big eye overseeing a bunch of people standing in_xl-beta-v2-2-2.png"
 ---

+### update: 18-07-2025 - After learning more about privacy i'd urge you to avoid using ungoogled chromium and instead go with brave or hardened firefox with a userprofile see [browser privacy tests](https://privacytests.org/) for more information.

 As a privacy-conscious individual, I have always been careful about the personal data I share online and the tools I use to browse the web.
 When it comes to web browsers, I have tried many different options, but I have ultimately found that ungoogled-chromium is the best fit for my needs.
 Unlike Chrome, ungoogled-chromium is a version of the Chromium open-source browser that has been modified to remove certain features that transmit data to Google.
 This means that ungoogled-chromium values privacy and security over features that benefit Google.

 While Firefox is also a popular privacy-focused browser, I have found that ungoogled-chromium offers a better balance of privacy and functionality for me. ungoogled-chromium is fast and has a clean, simple interface, but it also allows me to customize my browsing experience and block unwanted trackers and ads.
 I also appreciate that ungoogled-chromium is open-source and community-driven, which means that it is regularly updated and improved by a group of dedicated volunteers.